 But why stop there?
 As GQ put it, “sneakers are just a great investment.”

-It might seem insane to believe, but right now, there are many sneaker flippers out there making six figures (or more) annually easily.
+It might seem unbelievable, but right now, there are many sneaker flippers out there making six figures (or more) annually!

 Check out the Top 5 Sneakers with the Best Resale Value.